cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 For debugging, I think it's more subtle.
 [GitHub Copilot X](https://github.com/features/preview/copilot-x)—the LLM-powered tool that helps you write and debug code—will now capture and send your terminal context back to OpenAI itself.
 As such, with this beta, the LLM is actively "acquiring new data" regarding the workflows, questions, patterns, etc. inherent in programming in Mojo.
 (And furthermore, as these humans contribute the data that improves the model, they're still paying $20/month for the use of the tool itself!)

 Taken together, for the model to update its understanding of dynamic and novel knowledge tasks, we must provide it with new data.
-In what follows, we codify the nature of this provision along three main axes: implicit vs. explicit, velocity, and rationality.
+In what follows, we codify the nature of this provision along three main axes: implicit vs. explicit, fidelity, and velocity.

 ### Implicit vs. explicit

 The nature of data provision will *range* from implicit to explicit.
 Capturing the Mojo developer's terminal context is an example of implicit data provision.
 Curating model training examples about how to resolve common Mojo errors is an example of explicit data provision.
 Answering empirical questions on Stack Overflow has elements of both.

+Broadly, implicit data will be easier to collect (there's more of it to go around), and vice versa.

 ### Fidelity